Inga Ruginienė: Personal life

 Inga Ruginienė is married to Vismantas Ruginis, a businessman who manages multiple printing supply companies.
 Her mother, Diana Raitelaitienė, serves as the chair of the Lithuanian Federation of Forest and Wood Workers' Trade Unions.
 Some of Ruginienė's distant relatives live in Moscow, but she has stated that she does not have much contact with them.

 Ruginienė served as a first-aid instructor and volunteer at the Lithuanian Red Cross Society from 2004 to 2016, and served on its board from 2016 to 2019.
 From 2021 to 2023 she served as a member of the council of the Kaunas Forestry and Environmental Engineering College.

 She speaks fluent Lithuanian, English and Russian.
-Some commentators have noted that Ruginienė speaks Lithuanian with a slight Russian accent.
+Some commentators have noted that Ruginienė speaks Lithuanian with a Russian accent.
 Ruginienė attributes this to having grown up in a bilingual neighborhood of Vilnius and having spent a lot of time in her childhood in the majority Russian-speaking part of Ukraine.

 Ruginienė enjoys reading detective novels and has cited The Little Prince as one of her favorite books.
 Her hobbies include travel and painting.